 Azure Media Services Overview

-Windows Azure Media Services Windows Azure Media Services allows you to build scalable, cost effective, end-to-end media distribution solutions that can upload, encode, package, and stream media to iOS, Android, Adobe Flash, Windows, and other devices and platforms
+Microsoft Azure Media Services Azure Media Services allows you to build scalable, cost effective, end-to-end media distribution solutions that can upload, encode, package, and stream media to iOS, Android, Adobe Flash, Windows, and other devices and platforms.

 To learn more about Media Services read through this document or skip to the Getting Started with Azure Media Services topic.